AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 You will need to bring the following to the workshop:

 - A laptop with the ability to connect to an AWS EC2 instance via SSH in order to complete the hands-on sections of the workshop.
 Please ensure that your firewall permits outbound SSH access to arbitrary IP addresses.
 Power and WiFi will be provided.
-- A valid educational or research institution account to gain access to Globus (must be available in [EduGain](https://edugain.org/) via the [Australian Access Federation (AAF)](https://aaf.edu.au/)).
-A list of AAF institutions is available [here](https://aaf.edu.au/subscribers/).
+- A valid educational or research institution account to gain access to Globus (must be available in [EduGain](https://edugain.org/) via the [Australian Access Federation (AAF)](https://aaf.edu.au/)) or [Tuakiri](https://www.reannz.co.nz/products-and-services/tuakiri/).
+A list of AAF institutions is available [here](https://aaf.edu.au/subscribers/), and Tuakiri [here](https://www.reannz.co.nz/membership/members/).
 Alternatively, you can also use ORCID, GitHub or Google to access Globus for the workshop.
 - Sufficient familiarity with the Linux command line so that you are able to perform basic command line operations, edit text files, and install packages.
 If you are completely unfamiliar with Linux, you will still benefit from attending the workshop, but you may need assistance with the hands-on sections.
 Please let us know beforehand if you are likely to require this assistance.

 Optionally, the following would be useful: